LatidudeMaps/LatidudeMaps.github.io/content/portfolio/MountainAtlas.md

 - Top 5 highest peaks panel showing peaks in current view
 - Clickable markers with elevation and location details

-### Technical Features
-- Modular architecture with separate managers for maps, layers, UI, and data
-- Efficient data loading and caching mechanisms
-- Debounced search and responsive handling
-- Touch-friendly controls for mobile devices

 ## Purpose

 The Italian Mountains Atlas serves as an educational and reference tool for exploring Italian mountain geography.
 It provides a user-friendly platform for: